-The NSTS subfield contains an unsigned integer that is the number of NSTS values minus 1 for which PPE threshold values are included in the PPE Thresholds List subfield.
+The NSS subfield contains an unsigned integer NSS which is used to indicate the scope of NSSn for the PPETx NSSn RUb subfields and PPET8 NSSn RUb subfields in the PPE Thresholds Info field (1 ≤ n ≤ (NSS + 1)).
+The scope of RUb for the PPETx NSSn RUb subfields and PPET8 NSSn RUb subfields in the PPE Thresholds Info field is given by the RU Index Bitmask subfield.

-The RU Index Bitmask subfield contains a bitmask that indicates whether the PPE Thresholds Info field contains PPET16 and PPET8 values for the four possible RU sizes indicated in Table 9-323e (RU allocation index).
-The PPET16 and PPET8 values for RU allocation index k is present in the PPE Thresholds Info field only if bit k of the RU Index Bitmask subfield (bit 3 + k of the PPE Thresholds field) is 1.
-For example, if B0 of the RU Index Bitmask subfield (B3 of the PPE Thresholds field) is 1, PPET16 and PPET8 values are present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0 (242-tone RU).
-If B0 of the RU Index Bitmask subfield is 0, PPET16 and PPET8 values are not present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0. (#S394, #S397, #S398)
+The RU Index Bitmask subfield contains a bitmask that indicates whether the PPE Thresholds Info field contains PPETx and PPET8 subfields for the five possible RU allocation indices indicated in Table y2 (RU allocation index).
+The PPETx and PPET8 subfields for RU allocation index k are present in the PPE Thresholds Info field only if bit k of the RU Index Bitmask subfield (bit 4 + k of the EHT PPE Thresholds field) is 1.
+For example, if B0 of the RU Index Bitmask subfield (B4 of the EHT PPE Thresholds field) is 1, PPETx and PPET8 subfields are present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0 (242-tone RU).
+If B0 of the RU Index Bitmask subfield is 0, PPETx and PPET8 subfields are not present in the PPE Thresholds Info field for the RU allocation size corresponding to RU allocation index 0.
+The RU Index Bitmask subfield shall contain at least one bit equal to 1.
+If there exists one or more 0s after the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETx and PPET8 subfields for each RU allocation index corresponding to these 0s are not present, but the PPETx and PPET8 values are present, and the values shall be the same as the PPETx and PPET8 values for the closest smaller RU allocation index with the bitmask value equal to 1 in the RU Bitmask Index subfield. (#S394, #S397, #S398)

-The PPE Thresholds List field contains 6 × (NSTS + 1) bits, where NSTS is the value in the NSTS field, for every bit in the RU Index Bitmask subfield that is nonzero.
-The format of the PPE Thresholds Info field is defined in Figure 9-788G (PPE Thresholds Info field format).
+The PPE Thresholds Info field contains 6 × (NSS + 1) bits, where NSS is the value in the NSS field, for every bit in the RU Index Bitmask subfield that is nonzero.
+The format of the PPE Thresholds Info field is defined in Figure x2 (PPE Thresholds Info field format).